Pediatric Hematology/Oncology Fellowship Program

 Message from the Program Director

-Welcome to the Pediatric Hematology and Oncology Fellowship program at Rutgers Cancer Institute of New Jersey and the New Jersey Pediatric Hematology Oncology Research Center of Excellence.
+Welcome to the Pediatric Hematology and Oncology Fellowship program at Rutgers Cancer Institute and the New Jersey Pediatric Hematology Oncology Research Center of Excellence.
 I am excited to introduce you to what our program can offer and invite you to learn more.

 We are committed to the education and training of new fellows in our subspecialty.
 We have the faculty, outpatient and inpatient facilities and the resources, clinical population, and research laboratories to provide a first-rate training program.
 For more than 30 years, the department has participated in clinical research trials and care for children with cancer and blood disorders across the tristate area.
 Now, under the umbrella of New Jersey’s only NCI-designated Comprehensive Cancer Center at Rutgers Cancer Institute, the department has expanded its research and clinical missions to become a nationally known Center of Excellence.